Documentation

 Goals and Non-goals

-The goal of Tilia is to provide a minimal and fast state management solution that supports domain-oriented development (such as Clean or Diagonal Architecture).
-Tilia is designed so that your code looks and feels like domain logic, rather than being cluttered with library-specific details.
+The goal of Tilia is to provide a minimal and fast state management solution that supports domain-oriented development (such as Clean Architecture or Diagonal Architecture).
+Tilia is designed so that your code looks and behaves like business logic, rather than being cluttered with library-specific details.

 Non-goal Tilia is not a framework.